Royal Irish Academy: Academy committees

 During the 1950s the academy began forming national committees, each relating to a specific discipline.
 Today these act as strategic national fora, providing input into policy, research priorities and issues of public concern, such as climate change.
 They also organise public outreach activities, such as lectures and public interviews, and award grants for research and travel.

 The academy committees are made up of both members and non-members, including representatives from universities, research institutions, government agencies and, where appropriate, industry.
-They include: life and medical sciences; physical, chemical and mathematical sciences; climate change and environmental sciences; engineering and computer sciences; geosciences and geographical sciences; ethical, political, legal and philosophical studies; historical studies; social sciences; study of languages, literature, culture and communication; and Coiste Léann na Gaeilge, Litríocht na Gaeilge agus na gCultúr Ceilteach.
+The ten disciplinary committees are equally split into two sectors, five in sciences and five in humanities and social sciences, these committees include: